0x1CA3/syringe/README.md

 Regular Shellcode Execution (No Windows API) |

 ## Information
--     How to use DLL/Code Injection functions
+- How to use DLL/Code Injection functions:
   * example

--     How to use Shellcode Exeuction functions
+- How to use Shellcode Exeuction functions:
   * example

--     How to use Process functions
+- How to use Process functions:
   * example

--     How to use functions classifed under `misc`
+- How to use functions classifed under `misc`:
   * example
 ## Setup & Installation
 ```
 Steps for compiling & running: